gregorylmartin/Meraki-Digital-Standards/php/readme.md

 echo '<a href="/static/link" title="Yeah yeah!">Link name</a>';
 echo "<a href='$link' title='$linktitle'>$linkname</a>";
 ```
 Text that goes into attributes should be run through esc_attr() so that single or double quotes do not end the attribute value and invalidate the HTML and cause a security issue.
-See Data Validation in the Codex for further details.

 ##Indentation